The legal age for buying alcohol could be raised to 21 under proposals being examined by the Scottish Government.

 How has this infamous recreational playground become so ban-happy, so distanced from its unashamed pleasure-seeking history?
 Where has that heady mix of elegance, taste and debauchery that was the Regency period gone?

-to confiscate alcohol on the mere suspicion that someone is going to break the law.
-The Manifesto Club, which is by the way becoming one of the significant voices of reason and liberty in Britain, estimates that 20,000 bottles or cans will be
+proper jobs? to confiscate alcohol on the mere suspicion that someone is going to break the law.
+The Manifesto Club, which is by the way becoming one of the significant voices of reason and liberty in Britain, estimates that 20,000 bottles or

-confiscated in July and August this year.
-Brighton has enforced bans on people carrying unopened bottles of wine and beer which they plan to drink at home, Lambeth Council plans to make the entire borough the subject of a designated public place order
+cans will be confiscated in July and August this year.
+Brighton has enforced bans on people carrying unopened bottles of wine and beer which they plan to drink at home, Lambeth Council plans to make the entire borough the subject of a designated

 The smoking ban, on top of strict licensing laws and CCTV, has turned pubs from places of choice and tolerance into outlets for official meddling.